vlp47226/CS-1302-Final-Project/REFLECTION.md

 2. **TODO:** Get the game working perfectly, with score and entering, exiting, and tutorial working.
 Then start coding our next game, which we will decide.

 3. **PROB:** It is hard to schedule around events and classes, but we are working on it.

+## TUE 2019-04-30 @ 11:55 PM EST

+1. **DONE:** We finished a functional 2048, Started on frogger, got the images for frogger, made the game show up with a movable frog and moving cars.

+2. **TODO:** Get collision to work, get logs to work, add levels, and code the endgame.

+3. **PROB:** Coding is hard.